fprime-community/fprime-tutorial-math-component/docs/writing-unit-tests-2.md

 For example, try adding one to a telemetry value before emitting it.

-1. Rerun the test and observe what happens.
+2. Rerun the test and observe what happens.

-**Add more command tests:**
+## Add more command tests
 Try to follow the pattern given in the previous section to add three more tests, one each for operations `SUB`, `MUL`, and `DIV`.